Ueno Park

 Tokyo National Museum

 The Tokyo National Museum is the oldest and biggest museum in Japan.
-Here, you can see the largest collection of national treasures and important cultural items in Japan.
+Here, you can see the largest collection of national treasures and important cultural items.
 It's a fun and exciting way to learn about Japanese culture!

 National Museum of Nature and Science

 If you're into science, you'll enjoy the National Museum of Nature and Science.
-It has cool exhibits on nature and new scientific discoveries.
-You can try fun experiments in physics and robots.
+It has engaging exhibits on nature and new scientific discoveries.
+You can try fun experiments in physics and robotics.
 The museum also has a lot of real-life animal displays and a super cool 360-degree virtual theater.

 Tokyo Metropolitan Art Museum

-Come visit the Tokyo Metropolitan Art Museum.
-The museum has six galleries that show many kinds of art.
-There isn't a permanent collection, but they always have new temporary exhibitions from different art groups.
+When you visit the Tokyo Metropolitan Art Museum, expect six galleries that show many kinds of art.
+There isn't a permanent collection, but they always have new temporary exhibitions from different art groups that range from Japanese and international artists to works from high schools and universities.

 Shitamachi Museum

-Visit the Shitamachi Museum!
-This place lets you see what life was like for workers and merchants in old Tokyo.
-You'll find cool exhibits and realistic scenes showing how people lived from the late 1800s to the early 1900s.
+The Shitamachi Museum lets you see what life was like for workers and merchants in old Tokyo.
+You'll find intriguing exhibits and realistic scenes showing how people lived from the late 1800s to the early 1900s.
 It's a fun way to learn about Tokyo's past and daily life back then.

 Ueno Zoo